 Not quite.
 A smart meter communicates with your supplier, while an energy monitor simply measures energy usage around the house for your information.

 However, advanced energy monitors such as Loop can be great to have, whether you have a smart meter or not.
 They can give you useful insights about how you can save on energy cost and consumption.
-Our members have suggested different energy monitoring and controlling tech here.
+Our members have suggested Different energy monitoring and controlling tech.

 How can I get a Bulb smart meter?

-We’re planning to offer the second generation of smart meters to all our members in early 2018.
+We’re planning to offer the second generation of smart meters to all our members in late 2018.

 We want to make sure we get smart right first time, so we’re being thorough in our preparations.
 We’ll make sure to keep you updated on our progress.